-Singles refer to a viral infection caused by the varicella-zoster virus, the same virus that also causes chickenpox.
+Shingles refer to a viral infection in Singapore caused by the varicella-zoster virus, the same virus that also causes chickenpox.
 If you are suffering from small blisters that are overly painful, the chances are high that you may be having shingles.
 They are also referred to as herpes zoster, which is a painful blistering condition.

 Even though it is never a life-threatening health condition, shingles can cause lots of pain.
 Clinical research shows that vaccines can help minimize your risk of developing shingles whereas early treatment can help shorten a shingles infection, reducing the chance of suffering a complication.

 After an initial chickenpox infection, the varicella-zoster virus usually stays quiescent in some areas of your nerves that are associated with your spinal cord, neck region, or the nerve of the head.
 The virus can become active again and will eventually multiply in numbers and spread along the nerve fibers that supply the surrounding skin are.
 And when this happens, you will most commonly experience a very painful blistering rash in the affected skin area.

 It is important to note that shingles only affect an individual who has earlier suffered a chickenpox infection.
 According to studies, at least 20% of those who have had chickenpox before usually develop shingles at some point during their lifetime.